jpangia/js2mouse/readme.md

 memory overflow crash when reading from stdin.
 Occurs for both using getline and getchar

 <h2>TODO:</h2>
+	- re-compile with debug info and check valgrind output. see if solving the "address is 0 bytes after a block of size 32 is alloc'd" error fixes the crash
 	- translate usage of system() into exec family of functions (see man 3 execl)
 	- using execl will also allow for checking if xdotool is installed
 	- maybe look into option to use wayland-based equivalent of xdotool